kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	Next we can calculate all aliases of the main effects.
 So for **A = IA = BCE = BDF = ABCDG = CDH = ACDEF = DEG = ... = BCDEFGH**, indicating that A will be confounded with **BCE + BDF + ABCDG + ...**.
 In this example none of the main effects have been aliased with two-factor interactions.
 The aliasing is only with 3-factor and higher interaction terms.

-*Notes*
+.. rubric:: Summary

 #.
 It is tedious and error prone to calculate the aliasing structure by hand, so computer software is useful in this case.
 For example, for the :math:`2^{7-4}` system can be created in  R by first loading the ``BHH2`` package, then using the command ``ffDesMatrix(k=7, gen=list(c(4,1,2), c(5,1,3), c(6,2,3), c(7,1,2,3)))``.
 See the `R tutorial <http://connectmv.com/tutorials/r-tutorial/>`_ for more details.

 #.
 The choice of generators is not unique and other choices may lead to a different, more preferable confounding pattern.
-But it is often easier to use the letters **A, B, C**, *etc*, then just assign the factors to the letters to achieve the least-worst confounding.
+But it is often easier to use the letters **A, B, C**, *etc*, then just reassign the factors to the letters to achieve the "least-worst" confounding.

 #.
 In general, a :math:`2^{k-p}` factorial design is produced by :math:`p` generators and has a defining relationship of :math:`2^p` words.

+There is a quick way to calculate if main effects will be confounded with 2fi or 3fi without having to go through the process shown in this section.
+This is described next when we look at design resolution.

 Design Resolution
 ~~~~~~~~~~~~~~~~~~~

-The resolution index of a design is given by the length of the shortest word in the defining relation.
-We write the resolution as a subscript to the factorial design.
+The :index:`resolution <pair: design resolution; experiments>` of a design is given by the length of the shortest word in the defining relation.
+We normally write the resolution as a subscript to the factorial design.
 Some examples:

 	#.
-The :math:`2^{7-4}` *example 1* in the previous section had the shortest word length of 3 characters, so this would be a :math:`2^{7-4}_\text{III}` design.
+The :math:`2^{7-4}` *example 1* in the previous section had  the shortest word of 3 characters, so this would be called a :math:`2^{7-4}_\text{III}` design.
 Main effects were confounded with 2-factor interactions.
 	#.
 The :math:`2^{8-5}` *example 2* had as the shortest word length of 4 characters, so this would be a :math:`2^{8-5}_\text{IV}` design.
 Main effects were confounded with 3-factor interactions.
 	#.
 Finally, imagine the case of :math:`2^{5-1}`, in other words a half-fraction design.
 The first four factors are written in the standard factorial, but the fifth factor is generated from **E = ABCD**.
 So its defining relation is  **I = ABCDE**, where the shortest word is 5 characters - it is a :math:`2^{5-1}_{\text{V}}` design.
-You can show that main effects will be confounded with 4-factor interactions.
+You can verify for yourself that main effects will be confounded with 4-factor interactions in this design.

 You can consider the resolution of a design to be an indication of how clearly the effects can be separated in a design.
 The higher the resolution, the lower the degree of confounding, which is valuable.
-Within reason, aim for a higher resolution design given your experimental budget, but also accept a lower resolution, at least initially, in order to test for more factors.
+Within reason, always aim for a higher resolution design given your experimental budget, but also accept a lower resolution, at least initially, in order to test for more factors.
 We will discuss this further in the section on :ref:`screening designs <DOE-saturated-screening-designs>`.

 You can interpret the resolution index as follows: let main effects = 1, two-factor interactions = 2, three-factor interactions = 3, *etc*.
 Then subtract this number from the resolution index to show how that effect is aliased.
-Consider a resolution IV design, since 4-1=3, it indicates that main effects are aliased with 3-factor interactions, but not with two-factor interactions; and 4-2 = 2 indicates that two-factor interactions are aliased with each other.
+Consider a resolution IV design, since :math:`4-1=3`, it indicates that main effects are aliased with 3fi, but not with two-factor interactions; and :math:`4-2 = 2` indicates that 2fi are aliased with each other.
 Here is a summary:

 Resolution III designs
 	-	Are excellent for initial screening: to separate out the important factors from the many potential factors
 	-	Main effects are not confounded with each other
-	-	Main effects are aliased with two-factor interactions (3 - 1 = 2)
+	-	Main effects are aliased with two-factor interactions (:math:`3 - 1 = 2`)
-	-	Two-factor interactions are aliased with each other (3 - 2 = 1)
+	-	Two-factor interactions are aliased with each other (:math:`3 - 2 = 1`)

 Resolution IV designs
 	-	Most useful for characterizing (learning about and understanding) a system, since:
 	-	Main effects are not confounded with each other
-	-	Main effects are not aliased with two-factor interactions either (4-1=3)
+	-	Main effects are not aliased with two-factor interactions either (:math:`4-1=3`)
-	-	Two-factor interactions are still aliased with each other though (4-2=2)
+	-	Two-factor interactions are still aliased with each other though (:math:`4-2=2`)

 Resolution V designs
 	-	For optimizing a process, learning about complex effects, and developing high-accuracy models, since:
 	-	Main effects are not confounded with each other
 	-	Main effects are not aliased with two-factor interactions
-	-	Two-factor interactions are now not aliased with each other
+	-	Two-factor interactions are not aliased with each other either
-	-	But two-factor interactions are aliased with three-factor interactions (5-2=3)
+	-	But two-factor interactions are aliased with three-factor interactions (:math:`5-2=3`)

 The above guidance about using resolution IV and V designs for characterization and optimization is general - there are many cases where a satisfactory optimization can be performed with a resolution IV experiment.